kanocz/lcvpn/README.md

 Config is reloaded on HUP signal.
 In case of invalid config just log message will appeared, previous one is used.
 P.S.: listening udp socket is not reopened for now, so on port change restart is needed

+### Online key change

+**altkey** configuration option allows specify alternative AES key that will be used in case if decription with primary one failed.
+This allow to use next algoritm to change keys without link going offline:
+  - In normal state only **aeskey** is set (setting altkey is more cpu-consuming)
+  - Set altkey to new key on all hosts and send HUP signal
+  - Exchange altkey and aeskey on all hosts and send HUP signal
+  - Remove altkey (with old key) from configs on all hosts and send HUP signal again
+  - We are running with new key :)

 ### Plans